Hayes

 The physical condition of your battery will not cause your car to fail an MOT, but if the car won’t start, run or operate the electrical components properly because of your battery, then that will.

-Wherever required your battery will be replaced and you’ll be advised of any other connected or associated problems arising from its malfunction.
+If required, your battery will be replaced and you’ll be advised of any other connected or associated problems arising from its malfunction.

 You will also be advised of any other parts, for example, the cables, that may need to be replaced for the best operation and health of your vehicle.

-Once the battery has been replaced, our mechanics will test it thoroughly to ensure the correct running of your car and make any adjustments required for its premium operation.
+Once the battery has been replaced, our mechanics will test it thoroughly to ensure the correct running of your vehicle and make any required adjustments.

-If your car won’t start
+Your car won’t start

 If your car doesn’t start when you turn the ignition switch, especially when the engine doesn’t make any attempt to turn over, your battery could be flat.